apache/spark/docs/sql-programming-guide.md

 sql("SELECT * FROM parquetFile")
 {% endhighlight %}

-## Writing Queries Using the DSL
+## Writing Language Integrated Relational Queries

-Spark SQL also supports a LINQ-like domain specific language for writing queries.
-Once again, using the data from the above examples.
+Spark SQL also supports a domain specific language for writing queries.
+Once again, using the data from the above examples:

 {% highlight scala %}
 import sqlContext._